shilohchiu/pizzatron/README.txt

 the user being conscious of it.
 For example, if I type "y" into the command line but I accidentally hit the keyboard while the computer was printing something, I may unknowingly submit a different value to the computer.
+Please refrain from typing on the keyboard unless you intend to input!
 Although this is not a coding defect per se, we did have an issue of the display of the ASCII art.
 Sometimes the output pizza would appear to be “jumbled” because the spacing of newly input characters was